eecs394-s18/moodtrack/README.md

 Follow the guide located on the expo website: [Deploying to App Stores](https://docs.expo.io/versions/latest/distribution/app-stores).

 ### Dashboard Setup
-Setting up a Quicksight dashboard is as easy: simply create a new Quicksight instance and choose the data source (your existing RDS database).
+Setting up a Quicksight dashboard is easy: simply create a new Quicksight instance on the AWS console and choose your relevant data source (your existing RDS database).
 For detailed instructions, follow [Setting up Quicksight](https://docs.aws.amazon.com/quicksight/latest/user/setup-new-quicksight-account.html)

 ## Server API